unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 Mar 28 - Apr 1
 * Do and document project work
 * Get started on the **first draft** of your project paper/thesis manuscript
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
     * Get feedback on your project work and **first draft**
 * Review feedback and revise **first draft**